benhur07b/benhur07b.github.io/_posts/2017-04-06-update-notifier-package-wont-upgrade-in-xubuntu-16.04-because-of-missing-six-module.md

 ---
 layout: post
 title: update-manager and update-notifier packages won't upgrade in Xubuntu 16.04 because of missing six module.
 [SOLVED]
-description: Sometimes the simlplest solutions are the best ones.
+description: Sometimes the simplest solutions are the best ones.
 tags:
   - python
   - '16.04'